owenw-28/mal-browser-extension/README.md

 #### Limitations

-- Will return the closest corresponding anime/manga title for any input, so highlighting random words may yield a result
+- Will return the closest corresponding anime/manga title for any input (less than 9 words), so highlighting random words may yield a result
 - Sometimes will return an anime you won't expect (another anime in the same series or the completely wrong anime)